ACRLab/snazzy/docs/source/Data_analysis/Graphical_User_Interface.rst

 In the main view you will see the DFF trace of the currently selected embryo.
 The pink dots represent the peak indices.

-You can also visualize the signal from each channel, by clicking on the button in the right of the screen.
+You can also visualize the signal from each channel, by clicking on the button with a ``>`` in the right of the screen.
-This window will present the signal from each channel and also the hatching point, which can be changed manually by dragging the line.
+This window will present the signal from each channel and also the hatching point, which can be changed manually by dragging the line if needed.

 Manually changing peak data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~